Nvos/comparison2023/evaluation.md

 **All comparisons are based off only base library doesn't include things such as `sveltekit`/`next`/`solidstart` etc**

+1. All comparisons are based oof only base library, official frameworks offered by them are not part of it
+2. All comparisons are only client side SPA relevant

 # Solidjs

 Library offers innovative implementation of synchronous reactivity coupled with minimal compiler which feels like direct successor to ideas from `react` while resolving most of issues which came with its model at cost of handling functions as templates instead of code to be re-executed on every change.